canguejamba/microservices-asyn-communication-using-rabbitmq/README.md

 This codebase was created to demonstrate a fully fledged full-stack application built with Spring boot using event-driven including CRUD operations, authentication, pagination, and more.

-For more information on this project go to the [microservices'](https://github.com/canguejamba/microservices) repo.
+For more information on this project go to the [Microservices'](https://github.com/canguejamba/microservices) repo.

-### microservices diagram
+### Microservices diagram
 ![](/resources/screenshot.png)